ASSASSINATION

 through the canal.
 Such logic notwithstanding one must recognize the failure of

-the Muslim Diaspora in influencing US policy despite the fact that the
+the Muslim Diaspora in influencing US US

 The